 Why Should You Travel?

 Consolidation of social relations:

 spending a period of recuperation and recreation:

 Travel is a good treatment for frustration and a substitute for antidepressant drugs, according to the results of a range of research.
 Another study in Wisconsin found that women who travel once every two years are more likely to be frustrated and stressed more than those who travel at least twice a year.

 Going through new experiences:

 A person goes through new experiences when traveling.
-He /she expands his horizons, add to that the opportunity one gets to mix and learn from diverse cultures, and develops on both personal and social levels.
-In addition, the individual enhances his or her creative sense by identifying and exploring new places and cultures, and have memorable souvenirs.
+He /she expands his horizons.
+Add to that the opportunity one gets to mix and learn from diverse cultures. this would let him or her develops on both personal and social levels.
+In addition, the individual enhances his or her creative sense.
+Thus, identifying and exploring new places and cultures, and have memorable souvenirs.

 moving out of one’s homeland enhances a person’s positive attitude toward his/her country, especially when he/she goes to poor countries with limited resources.
 Lack of electricity in an area, for example, makes a person grateful to his country and to the services and privileges provided to him.